DockHealth/dockhealth-api/README.md

 access token supplied will expire after `expires_in` seconds, after which, you must request a new token.
 Requests made with same access token will be limited to the scopes specified when requesting the token.

-While it is currently permissible to specify multiple scopes when requesting an access token it is highly recommended that you specify a single scope and request an access token for each scope needed.

 ## Step 4: Make Your First Dock Health API Request

 You are now able to make an authenticated API request.
 All API requests require at least the following headers: